dikei1220/https-github.com-Lolliedieb-lolMiner-releases.wiki./lolMiner-1.25---Extra-Parameters-(English).md

 ## Extra parameters (Dual Mining, Worker, Zombie-Mode, Dual Kernel CUDA, ...)

 **--worker arg** arg will allow you to specify worker name of your rig.
+**--devices arg** arg has to be devices number separated by commas like _--devices 0,1,3,4_ will select GPU 0,1,3,4 and skip 2

 **--dualmode arg** arg = `zil` or `etc`.
 Dual mode used.
 Allowed options: